metacall/vscode-extension/README.md

 # MetaCall README

 A Visual Studio Extension for deploying MetaCall projects.
+MetaCall is on VS Code Extension Marketplace.
+Just search "MetaCall" on VS Code EXTENSIONS pane and click install

 ## Features

-MetaCall Visual Studio Extension is for one click deployment so you don't even need to use the command line for deploying MetaCall projects
+MetaCall Visual Studio Extension is provides one click deployment so you don't even need to use the command line for deploying MetaCall projects.
-This makes working with project alot convenient as Visual Studio is quite Famous among developers
+This makes working with project alot convenient as Visual Studio is quite Famous among developers.

 ## Requirements

 * installation of metacall deploy
+* installation of latest vscode version
+* Active plan for Metacall Deploy

 ## Extension Settings